Article I – Name

 NETC is a non-profit corporation and shall be operated exclusively for educational and charitable

 purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1986, or the

 corresponding section of any future Federal tax code.

 NETC’s purpose is to ensure that Land Grant Institutions and other educational institution employees and volunteers have opportunities to learn and/or collaborate with colleagues from across the nation and globally.
 It may do this through an annual NETC Conference, mailing lists, web conferencing, or other valid technologies.

 The NETC Conference is an annual event, usually hosted by any institution in the Extension System as defined by the United States Department of Agriculture, National Institute of Food and Agriculture, or subsequent federal organizations.
-Proposals to host will be given to the NETC steering committee, and the committee will decide who will host.
+Proposals to host will be given to the NETC Board, and the Board will decide who will host.
 Ideally, next year’s host will be chosen before this year’s conference.
-The NETC steering committee works with and assists the host institution as requested to ensure a successful conference.
+The NETC Board works with and assists the host institution as requested to ensure a successful conference.

 2.02 Distribution Upon Dissolution

 At the termination or dissolution of NETC, the allocation of resources will be determined based on the purpose of the breakup.
 If it is to make way for a new organization, then all assets shall be passed along to the new organization.

 In all other cases, any monetary resources shall be split in half.
 The first half will be given back to the hosts of the previous three (3) NETC Conferences.
 The funds should be split evenly among these institutions.
 If an institution is not able to accept the funds, or declines to do so, their share will get distributed in the same method as the rest of the funds.